nabhpatodi10/AI-Chess/README.md

 ## Overview

 AI Chess is a simple chess game implemented in Python using the Pygame library.
 It provides a graphical user interface for playing chess against an AI opponent.
+The AI opponent uses Nega-Max Algorithm to find the best move against the player and uses Alpha-Beta Pruning to prune or discard non-significant moves and branches.

 ## Features